This post may contain affiliate links, which are always marked with *. Please read my disclosure for more information.

 How many artichokes to serve per person?

-As an appetizer or one of a variety of dishes: half an artichoke per person is usually enough (1 if they are very small) If serving just artichokes as a snack: ½-1 artichoke per person will be perfect.Can you overcook artichokes?
+As an appetizer or one of a variety of dishes: half an artichoke per person is usually enough (1 if they are very small) If serving just artichokes as a snack: ½-1 artichoke per person will be perfect.Nutrition

 Nutritional information is approximate and automatically calculated, and should only be viewed as an indication.